 We operate in two business segments: Specialty Products & Technologies and Equipment & Consumables.
-Our Specialty Products & Technologies segment develops, manufactures and markets dental implant systems, including regenerative solutions, dental prosthetics and associated treatment software and technologies, as well as orthodontic bracket systems, aligners and lab products.
-Our Equipment & Consumables segment develops, manufactures and markets dental equipment and supplies used in dental offices, including digital imaging systems, software and other visualization/magnification systems; endodontic systems and related consumables; and restorative materials and instruments, rotary burs, impression materials, bonding agents and cements and infection products.
+Our Specialty Products & Technologies segment develops, manufactures and markets products primarily related to dental implant systems, including regenerative solutions, dental prosthetics and associated treatment software and technologies, as well as orthodontic bracket systems, aligners and lab products.
+Our Equipment & Consumables segment develops, manufactures and markets products primarily related to dental equipment and supplies used in dental offices, including digital imaging systems, software and other visualization/magnification systems; endodontic systems and related consumables; and restorative materials and instruments, rotary burs, impression materials, bonding agents and cements and infection prevention products.

-For the three months ended March 31, 2023, sales derived from customers outside of the United States were 52.4%, compared to the three months ended April 1 2022, of 51.2%.
+For the three and six months ended June 30, 2023, sales derived from customers outside of the United States were 52.7% and 52.5%, respectively, compared to both the three and six months ended July 1, 2022, of 51.3%.
 As a global provider of dental consumables, equipment and services, our operations are affected by worldwide, regional and industry-specific economic and political factors.
 Given the broad range of dental products, software and services provided and geographies served, we do not use any indices other than general economic trends to predict our overall outlook.
 Our individual businesses monitor key competitors and customers, including to the extent possible their sales, to gauge relative performance and the outlook for the future.